galette/galettedoc/source/development/debug.rst

 .. note::

-   Writting in logs files takes resources (writes to disk).
+   Writting in logs files takes ressources (writes to disk).
 The more logs are verbose, the more Galette will be "slow".

-   Please also note is is possible some "sensitive" data are stored in the logs. `DEBUG` mode for example will store every query executed in the database!
+   Please also note it is possible some "sensitive" data are stored in the logs. `DEBUG` mode for example will store every query executed in the database!

 Several logs levels exists, you can find many use cases in the source code.
 They are defined by `the logs lib (Analog) <https://github.com/jbroadway/analog>`_, from the most critical to the less critical: